 Experiential learning resources for the innovative educator

 It doesn't matter what subject you teach, whether you're a classroom teacher or a home educator, or whether you're a rural or urban educator.
 My answer would be the same across the board.
 No question.
-Run a project-based summer school program.
+Run a project-based summer school class or program.

 In my experience, which is 14 years of high school education, students are engaged when learning is personal.
 Personalized project-based learning takes students' interests, strengths, challenges, goals, and more into consideration when planning learning experiences over the course of a session.